 Location of Offices

 Regional Office Building

 Offices are open Monday through Friday, 8:30am - 5:00pm.

-The Department has an annual budget of $11.5 million for Fiscal Year 2013 and a staff of 97 full-time employees; including the Chicago, Springfield, Marion and field offices.
+The Department has an annual budget of $12.8 million for Fiscal Year 2019 and an authorized staff of 97 full-time employees; including the Chicago, Springfield, Marion and field offices.
 The Director of the Department is based out of the Chicago office.

 IDOL Program Divisions

 Fair Labor Standards (FLS) Division

 FLS administers and enforces of nine state labor laws, including the Minimum Wage/Overtime Law, Wage Payment and Collection Act, Child Labor Law, and the Day and Temporary Labor Services Act.
 The focus of the division is to ensure that workers are paid at the appropriate rate and in a timely manner, to assist workers in the collection of unpaid or underpaid wages and to protect minors and day laborers from harmful or abusive working conditions.

 Conciliation and Mediation (Con/Med) Division

 Con/Med administers and enforces of eleven state labor laws, including the Prevailing Wage Act, the Employee Classification Act, the Victims' Economic Security and Safety Act, the Employee Sick Leave Act, and the Worker Adjustment and Retraining Notification (WARN) Act.
 The focus of the division is to ensure that workers are paid the appropriate prevailing wage rate on publicly-funded construction projects, to ensure that construction workers are not misclassified as independent contractors and to ensure workers are given 60 days notice of plant closings or mass layoffs.